top of page

 Everyday Risk Factors

-• Wet floors from rain, snow, or spilled drinks
+• Wet floors from rain, snow, or tracked-in debris

 What Happens After a Slip-and-Fall Incident?